julie-ng/dotfiles/readme.md

 ### Git - Disable OS X Keychain

 Mac OS by default wants to use the OS X keychain.
-But I want to use `git-credential-netr`.
+But I want to use [`git-credential-netrc`](https://github.com/git/git/blob/master/contrib/credential/netrc/git-credential-netrc.perl).

 Verify problem with